');

 About Farmingdale, ME

-Farmingdale is a small community in Maine with a population of 2,163 residents.
-The median household income is $50,263 per year, which is near the national average.
-The median age in Farmingdale is 36.2 years.
+Farmingdale is a small town located in Maine with a population of 2,163 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,263 per year, which is 33% below the national median of $75,149.
+The median age of 36.2 years is close to the US median age of 38.9 years.

 How Farmingdale Ranks in Maine